 The cost of soliciting proxies will be borne by the Company.
-The Company currently estimates that it will spend a total of approximately \$200,000 for its solicitation of proxies.
+The Company currently estimates that it will spend a total of approximately \$ for its solicitation of proxies.
 This estimate excludes salaries and wages of regular employees and officers and normal expenses of an uncontested proxy solicitation for the election of directors.
 As of April 16, 2003, the Company had expended approximately \$20,000 in connection with its proxy solicitation.
 The Company has retained Georgeson Shareholder Communications, Inc. ("Georgeson") for a fee not to exceed \$50,000, plus reimbursement of reasonable out-of-pocket expenses to assist in the solicitation of proxies and revocations.
 The Company estimates that approximately 25 employees of Georgeson will be involved in the solicitation of proxies and revocations on behalf of the Company.
-Proxies may be solicited through the mail and through telephonic or telegraphic communications to, by advertisements in periodicals, or by meetings with, shareholders or their representatives by directors, officers, and other employees of the Company who will receive no additional compensation therefor.
-The Company may also solicit proxies by postings on its website at www.daveandbusters.com, but does not intend to allow for Internet voting of proxies.
+Proxies may be solicited through the mail and through telephonic or telegraphic communications to, by advertisements in periodicals and postings on the Company's website at www.daveandbusters.com, or by meetings with, shareholders or their representatives by directors, officers, and other employees of the Company who will receive no additional compensation therefor.